Nate the Great: Rosamond and Emily the Strange origin controversy

-The third book in the series Nate the Great Goes Undercover (1978) features a girl named Rosamond.
+The second book in the series Nate the Great Goes Undercover (1974) features a girl named Rosamond.
 She has long black hair and a short black dress, white mary jane shoes, four black cats of different sizes, and she is frequently described as "strange".

 Emily the Strange is an illustrated fictional character featured in several comic books, graphic novels and in various merchandise and clothing lines.
 Emily has been considered by some to be a "rip off" of Rosamond.
 In her first illustration from 1991 Emily has a similar pose, long black hair, and is accompanied by her four black cats.

 Rosamond's illustration in Nate the Great Goes Undercover is accompanied by the text, "Rosamond did not look hungry or sleepy.
 She looked like she always looks.
 Strange."
 The first Emily the Strange design says: "Emily did not look tired or happy.
 She looked like she always looks.
 Strange."

 When Rosamond's creators, Marjorie Sharmat and Marc Simont, allegedly began contacting companies who had contracts related to Emily the Strange and urged them to drop their relationships with Cosmic Debris, Cosmic Debris sued Sharmat and Simont.
 Sharmat and Simont counter-sued.
 "Emily the Strange, like Rosamond, is a young girl in a short dress, black tights, and Mary Jane shoes.
 Emily, like Rosamond, has long dark hair with square-cut bangs.
 Emily, like Rosamond, is typically attended by four black cats.
 Emily, like Rosamond, is described as being strange and has a fascination with dark themes," alleged the complaint.

 Cosmic Debris contended that Emily and Rosamond both drew from a tradition of similar characters including Vampira and Wednesday Addams, and argued that while the text of the initial Emily illustration was nearly identical with Sharmat's text, that illustration had been withdrawn in 1998 and the statute of limitations had therefore run out.

 On August 12, 2009, creator of Emily the Strange and the creators of Nate the Great jointly announced an agreement resolving all disputes between them.
 Each side agreed to give up all claims against the other as part of their settlement.
 "We recognize that Emily and Rosamond are both unique and original characters, and we are pleased that we were able to resolve this dispute," said Marjorie Sharmat and Marc Simont.
 "We wish Rob, Cosmic Debris, Emily and her fans all the very best."

 Series

 The first twenty volumes were illustrated by Marc Simont.

-The latest ten volumes were chapter books with illustrations "in the style of Marc Simont".
+The following eleven volumes are chapter books with illustrations "in the style of Marc Simont".